FaberVitale/build-js-promise-from-scratch-talk/slides.md

 transition: fade
 ---

-# JS Promise constructor spec
+# JS Promise constructor

 <v-clicks>

 - Throws error if it's invoked without `new`.
 - Throws error if input executor is not a function.
-- Synchronously calls the input executor with `resolve` and `reject`.
+- Synchronously calls the input with `resolve` and `reject`.
-- Rejects the promise if input executor raises an error.
+- Rejects the promise if executor raises an error.

 </v-clicks>